fleek-network/fleek-network-docs/docs/learn/token-and-economics.md

 sidebar_position: 1
 ---

-The Fleek Network runs on an incentivized economy model that rewards node operators who provide resources that form the network, where end users pay for usage.
+The Fleek Network runs on an incentivized economy model that rewards node operators who provide resources that form the network.

 ## The genesis block